mattdear/mattdear/README.md

 ### Hi there 👋

-🔭 I am currently working on a command line dice game called MDG, to refresh skills learn't in my second year of university.
+🔭 I am currently working on a command line dice game called MDG, to refresh skills learn't in my second year of university.<br>
 🌱 I'm learning how to write reports using LaTeX and how to use and administer Ubuntu having just moved from windows in June.

 <!--